mebusy/notes/dev_notes/AI_CS188.md

 ```
 function TREE-SEARCH(problem,strategy) returns a solution, or failure
-    initialize the search tree using the initial state of problem
+    initialize the search tree using the initial state of problem(init fringe)
     loop do
         if there are no candidates for expansion then
             return failure
         end

-        choose a leaf node for expansion according to strategy
+        choose a leaf node(of fringe) for expansion according to strategy

         if the node contain a goal state then
             return the corresponding solution
         else
-            expand the node and add the resulting node to the search tree
+            expand(popup from fringe) the node and add the resulting node to the search tree
         end
     end
 end function